Abel Tasman National Park is New Zealand's smallest national park - but it's perfectly formed for relaxation and adventure.

 Here, inviting sandy beaches fill the spaces between trees and tide line.
 Crystal clear streams tumble down mossy valleys to join the ocean.
 Granite and marble formations fringe the headlands, which are cloaked in regenerating native forest.

-At Te Pukatea Bay, a perfect crescent of golden sand, a walking track leads up Pitt Head to an ancient Maori pa (fort) site.
+At Te Puketea Bay, a perfect crescent of golden sand, a walking track leads up Pitt Head to an ancient Maori pa (fort) site.
 Terracing and food pits are still visible, and it's easy to see why the location was chosen as a defensive site - the views are huge.

 Native wildlife is an essential part of the scenery.
 Tui and bellbird song fills the forest; shags (cormorants), gannets and little blue penguins dive for their dinner; fur seals lounge on the rocks around the edge of Tonga Island.